Update cookies preferences

 6.2.
 Timeline Estimation Models

-• Small Project: Fewer than 15 third-party modules, minimal or no custom code, no major third-party system integrations (e.g., ERP, PIM).
+• Small Project: Fewer than 15 third-party modules, minimal custom code, no major system integrations.

-• Medium Project: 15 to 40 third-party modules, a moderate amount of custom code, and one or two major system integrations that require compatibility testing and potential refactoring.
+• Medium Project: 15 to 40 modules, moderate custom code, one or two major integrations.

-Based on these tiers, the following table provides a rough order of magnitude estimation for project timelines, synthesizing data from multiple industry sources.
+Based on these tiers, the following table provides a rough order of magnitude estimation for project timelines.

 Project Phase Small Store (Hours) Medium Store (Hours) Large Store (Hours)

-Note: These estimates are for planning purposes and can vary significantly based on the specific condition of the codebase, the quality of third-party modules, and the efficiency of the development team.
+Note: These are planning estimates.
 The "Remediation" and "QA" phases have the highest potential for variance.

 Conclusion: Maintaining Momentum Post-Upgrade